-As discussed in a previous post[1], local governments have broad authority to appropriate monies to private entities (including nonprofits, corporations, associations, and individuals).
+As discussed in a previous post ^[1], local governments have broad authority to appropriate monies to private entities (including nonprofits, corporations, associations, and individuals).
 The monies, however, must be expended by the private entities only on projects, services, or activities that the local government could have supported directly.
-In other words, if a municipality or county has statutory authority to finance a particular program, service, or activity.
+In other words, if a municipality or county has statutory authority to finance a particular program, service, or activity, then it may give public monies to a private entity to fund that program, service, or activity.
 But a municipality or county may not grant public monies to any private entity, including a nonprofit agency or other community or civic organization, if the monies ultimately will be spent on a program, service, or activity that the government does not have statutory authority to fund directly.